solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

-    Now let's have a look at the customised `ArbitrumProposal` contract type, this contract inherits the `GovernorOZProposal` contract. initial steps to simulate a proposal is the same as in `GovernorOZProposal` as arbitrum also uses governor OZ with timelock for L2 governance, so we call `super.simulate` at the start of the cutomized simulate method.
+    Initial steps to simulate a proposal are the same as in `GovernorOZProposal` as arbitrum also uses governor OZ with timelock for L2 governance, so we call `super.simulate` at the start of the customized simulate method.
 Next we add further steps for the proposal simulation, these steps can be understood by going through the overview section of this guide and the code snippet below with inline comments.

     ### ArbitrumProposal.sol